VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 It's time for the second <span class='speDebuff'>Mortal Vow</span> pass where *Nidhogg* 's Tank gives it to *Hraesvelgr* 's Tank.

-A new **Akh Afah** will be casted, do the same as previously.
+A new **Akh Afah** will be cast, do the same as previously.
 This is the last **Akh Afah** of the fight so there is no need to worry about their HP difference afterward.

 Then *Hraesvelgr* will cast **Hallowed Wings** and *Nidhogg* will cast **Hot Tail / Hot Wing**.
 Same as before, watch out for the side *Hraesvelgr* is cleaving then move to the safe side if **Hot Tail** or move in the middle between the bosses if **Hot Wing**.
 Both Tanks will adjust based on *Hraesvelgr* head position while being as close as possible to their respective dragon.